angusmillar/SmartHealthCard/README.md

         //Or decode and verify, returning the Smart Health Card as a JSON string, throws exceptions if not valid
         //string DecodedSmartHealthCardJson = await Decoder.DecodeToJsonAsync(SmartHealthCardJwsToken, Verify: true);
       }
-      catch (Exception Exec)
+      catch (SmartHealthCardDecoderException DecoderException)
       {
         Console.WriteLine("The SMART Health Card JWS token was invalid, please see message below:");
-        Console.WriteLine(Exec.Message);
+        Console.WriteLine(DecoderException.Message);
       }
+      catch (Exception Exception)
+      {
+        Console.WriteLine("Oops, there is an unexpected development exception");
+        Console.WriteLine(Exception.Message);
       }
     }
+  }

-  //When in development!
+  //While in development!!
-  //For development, you can provide an implementation of the IJwksProvider interface
+  //Optionally for development, you can provide an implementation of the IJwksProvider interface
-  //which will allow you to pass to the decoder a JSON Web Key Set (JKWS) that contain the public key
+  //which allows you to pass a JSON Web Key Set (JKWS) that contain the public key used to verify you
-  //used to verify the token's signatures.
+  //token's signatures.

   //If you don't do this the default implementation will use the Issuer (iss) value from Smart Health Card
-  //token payload to make a HTTP call to obtain the JWKS file, which in a production system it the behavior
+  //token payload to make a HTTP call to obtain the JWKS file, which in a production system it the behavior you want.
-  //you want.

-  //For development this would means you must have a public endpoint to provide the JWKS.
+  //Yet in development this means you must have a public endpoint to provide the JWKS.

   //By providing this simple interface implementation (see MyJwksProvider class below) you can successfully
   //validate signatures in development with out the need for a public endpoint.
-Of course you would not do
+  //Of course you would not do this is production.
-  //this is production.

-  //Here is an example of how you would pass the interface implementation to the SmartHealthCardDecoder constructor.
+  //Here is how you pass that interface implementation to the SmartHealthCardDecoder constructor.
   //SmartHealthCard.Token.Providers.IJwksProvider MyJwksProvider = new MyJwksProvider(Certificate);
   //SmartHealthCardDecoder Decoder = new SmartHealthCardDecoder(MyJwksProvider);